MarcSpeckmann/Meta-Learning-Using-Prior-Data-to-Warmstart-Optimization/README.md

 All code we provide does consider validation and training sets.
 You will have to implement a method to use the test set yourself.

-#### `multi_fidelity_template.py`
-* Example of how to use SMAC with multi-fidelity optimization.
-* The example uses image size as the fidelity.
-* To get quick results, you can lower the image size to 4x4 for a quick debug signal if you like.
-However, make sure when comparing to any baseline to always use the maximum fidelity of 32x32.
-* The configsapce that we used to get the baseline performance is in default_configspace.json.

 #### `meta_learning_template.py`
 * Example of how to run SMAC.
 * Provides hints for how to extend SMAC to warmstart with meta-learning.
 * Provides code to read and parse the meta-data.

-#### `multi_objective_template.py`
-* Example of how to run SMAC with multiple objectives and scalarization weights.
-* A default configuration that was generated from this example code, for an undisclosed budget, is the default setting of the provided search space `multi_objective/configuration_space.json`.
-* Provides code to read and parse the meta-data.
-* Note that there is no constraint on the usage of different objectives especially when its justified use (or not) dominates the given degault configuraiotion on the test set.

 #### Plotting
 * We do not provide plotting scripts for the examples.